rahulgadre/snake-game/README.md

 # Verifying results
 Once the container is up and running, open a web browser and type in either container_ip/index.html or localhost/index.html and check the results.
 Click on the start button to start the snake game.

+Note: The code files used in the repo were taken from an AWS twitch session about hosting a static website.